Protobuild/Protobuild.Docs/getting_started.rst

 the standard ways supported via .NET, whether that's using Visual Studio, Xamarin Studio, MonoDevelop or ``msbuild`` / ``xbuild`` from the command line.

+Project generation will have created a solution file in the same directory as Protobuild.
+You can open this with any of the IDEs to start working on your project.

+When adding or removing files in your C# projects from Visual Studio, Xamarin Studio or MonoDevelop, remember to save the projects in the IDE and then run either ``--sync`` or ``--resync`` to save your changes back to your definition files.

 Further reading
 -------------------